SpartanMag - Duke handles Michigan State, 87-75

 BRIEF RUN REBUFFED

-Then Tillman hit a turn-around jumper to make it 46-35 and Winston hit a transition 3-pointer from beyond NBA range to cut it to 46-38, bringing Breslin Center to its loudest level of the night.
+Then Tillman hit a turn-around jumper to make it 46-35 and Winston nailed a transition 3-pointer from beyond NBA range to cut it to 46-38, bringing Breslin Center to its loudest level of the night and causing Duke to call time out.

-Duke called time out and regained control immediately afterward.
+Duke regained control immediately after the time out.
 Carey scored in the post while being fouled by Bingham and hit the free throw (49-38).
 Then Carey scored again while being fouled, but missed the free throw.
-Duke controlled the rebound and Blue Devil wing Joey Baker banked in a 3-pointer to push the lead to 54-38 with 15:58 left.
+Duke controlled the rebound and Baker banked in a 3-pointer to push the lead to 54-38 with 15:58 left.
 Michigan State never seriously threatened again.

+"I thought those kind of plays are just inexcusable," Izzo said.
+"We don't give up missed free throws, yet I think that was their effort.
+I thought their effort was phenomenal."